Built in · No installs · Public Apple APIs

 Other tools in this space lean on private SimulatorKit SPI for tap injection.
 That gets you fast input but at three real costs:

 Simulator Studio uses only the public commands Apple ships with the developer tools — the same path Xcode itself uses.
 No private SPI, no install step, no notarization workarounds.
-Tap-injection isn't in the public surface yet, so we hand that off to the visible Simulator window when you want it.
-Everything else lives inside Simple App Shipper.
+Tap and swipe injection runs through the macOS Accessibility framework on the visible Simulator window — one-time permission grant in System Settings and you can click on any captured screenshot to tap that exact point on the device.

 Where it fits